 For special occasions, we will be happy to organize a firework display for you or arrange for a late night session of field-mouse hunting with muskets, accompanied by the local champion!
 If you dare not eat your catch, you can always enjoy a rice whisky instead.

 The UNESCO World Heritage Site at Ban Chiang & its Museum

 The National Museum & Dig Site displays antiques, including earthenware pots from 4,000 to 7,500 years old.
 "The most important prehistoric settlement so far discovered in SE Asia" (UNESCO).
 Read about the discovery of Ban Chiang and its museum.

 Na Kha Village has long been famous for its hand woven cloth, and offers both silk garments and lengths of raw fabric for sale.
 However, the village has changed over time.
 As it is no longer possible to witness weaving here, and as the destination has become primarily a collection of stalls selling garments and lengths of cloth, we only recommend a visit to guests who specifically wish to make such purchases.

-Na Yoong Nam Som Park is renowned for its 30 metre waterfall, whilst at Phu Phra Bat Park you can see pre-historic paintings over cliff faces; caves, caverns & relics.
+Na Yoong Nam Som Park is renowned for its 30 metre waterfall, whilst at Phu Phra Bat Park you can see pre-historic paintings over cliff faces; caves, caverns and relics.

-The Road to Loei: an adventurous trip by bicycle or car follows the Mekong river along the Lao border to the town of Loei, with dramatic hilly terrain, jungle views & waterfalls.
+The Road to Loei: an adventurous trip by bicycle or car follows the Mekong river along the Lao border to the town of Loei, with dramatic hilly terrain, jungle views and waterfalls.